top of page

 Honest and Resilient Materials: Spaces for children must be tough, but they needn't feel harsh.
 The challenge is selecting materials that are resilient, easy to maintain, and full of character—materials that can tell a story over time.
 Think of timber that bears the marks of play, or colourful, solid surfaces that won’t show every scratch as a failure, but as part of a lived-in patina.

-child in early learning center
+early learning child.webp

 Why It All Matters